Foxshane997/StarWarsQuiz.github.io/README.md

 ## Instructions
 - This is a mulitple choice trivia quiz & you will be choosing an answer you think is correct.

+- Click next to go to the next question & set of answers until you reach the end!

 - If you don't choose an answer you will not be able to continue to the next question!

 - Your score will be shown at the end.

 ### Post-MVP Plans